 Am I dating myself now?

 I got up on stage and sung my heart out.
 Well, at least I thought I had sung my heart out.
-And while I probably wasn’t stellar, I’m certain that I wasn’t piercingly horrible.
+And, while I probably wasn’t stellar, I’m certain that I wasn’t piercingly horrible either.
 I was told by one of the parents that maybe singing wasn’t my thing and maybe there was something else I could do for the talent show.
 I reluctantly decided to play a piano piece.
 I ended up messing that up so badly the night of the performance, I wish I had never performed at all.

 I decided to ask my piano teacher if she could teach me to sing.
 There had been another singer at one of our recitals so I thought that would be a good option.
 My teacher said that she wasn’t interested in taking on another voice student as piano was her thing.
 Can’t really blame her.
 I wasn’t the greatest piano student in the world.
 In fact, I hated piano and quit after about 2-3 years of lessons.
 She, like many bad music teachers, assumed I wouldn’t take voice seriously either and decided to give up rather than try and find something that truly interested me.